 Long periods of stress can take a toll.
 Chronic stress has been linked to chronic fatigue, diabetes, obesity, depression, and more.

 The Canadian Mental Health Association recommends a number of tactics to manage stress:

 There are numerous national support programs, as well as local Alberta and Saskatchewan programs, which can help you cope with stress.
 It’s also important to speak with your health care practitioner about both your mental and physical health.
-He or she can refer you for mental health support, as well as investigate any physical symptoms.
+Your doctor can refer you for mental health supports, as well as investigate any physical symptoms.

 For example, your doctor may request an abdominal ultrasound to investigate abdominal pain or intra-abdominal structures, or a musculoskeletal ultrasound to investigate muscle pain.
-For cardiovascular concerns such as chest pain, medical imaging can assess the heart function, electrical changes, or blood flow (echocardiography, exercise stress testing, myocardial perfusion imaging).
-Coronary computed tomography angiography (CTA) may also be appropriate.
+For cardiovascular concerns such as chest pain, medical imaging can assess the heart function, electrical changes, or blood flow (exercise stress testing, myocardial perfusion imaging).
+Coronary computed tomography angiography (CCTA) may also be appropriate.

 In both men and women, the most common sign of a heart attack is chest pain or discomfort, but you can experience a heart attack without chest pain or pressure.
 Here are some important warning signs to be aware of: